-As a photographer, professional or otherwise, it can be frustrating to find that your copyrighted images have been used without your permission.
+As a photographer, professional or otherwise, it can be frustrating to find out that someone used your copyrighted images without your permission.
 Unfortunately, this happens daily to hundreds, if not thousands, of photographers.
 The ease of image sharing online and the general lack of understanding about image copyright and photo tracking means that copyright infringement is rife worldwide.
 Find out what can be done about infringement of your rights.

 At PhotoClaim, we work to track our clients’ pictures on nearly every continent.
 We help them prevent image theft and get paid fairly for their image use.
 Through working with hundreds of photographers, we have found that there are some common misunderstandings amongst creative professionals.
 Not everyone is aware of what classifies as an infringement of rights when it comes to copyrighted pictures.